-The answer may lie in the fact that both the SM89 and the feedforward networks were trained using word frequency values that are logarithmically compressed from their true frequencies of occurrence in the language.
-Thus, the SM89 network replicates the empirical naming latency pattern because it achieves the appropriate balance between the influence of frequency and that of consistency, although both are suppressed relative to the effects in subjects.
-This suppression is revealed when nonword reading is examined, because on this task it is primarily the network's sensitivity to consistency that dictates performance.
-In contrast, by virtue of the new representations, the feedforward network exhibits a sensitivity to consistency that is comparable to that of subjects, as evidenced by its good nonword reading.
-But now, using logarithmic frequencies, the effects of frequency and consistency are unbalanced in the network and it fails to replicate the precise pattern of naming latencies of subjects.
+sion is revealed when nonword reading is examined, because on this task it is primarily the network's sensitivity to consistency that dictates performance.
+In contrast, by virtue of the new representations, the feedforward network exhibits a sensitivity to consistency that is comparable to that of human readers, as evidenced by its good nonword reading.
+But now, with logarithmic frequencies, the effects of frequency and consistency are unbalanced in the network and it fails to replicate the precise pattern of naming latencies of human readers.

-This interpretation leads to the prediction that the feedforward network should exhibit both good nonword reading and the appropriate frequency and consistency effects if it is trained on words using their actual frequencies of occurrence.
-The next simulation tests this prediction.
+This interpretation leads to the prediction that the feedforward network should exhibit both good nonword reading and the appropriate frequency and consistency effects if it is trained on words according to their actual frequencies of occurrence.
+In the next simulation we tested this prediction.

-Simulation 2: Feedforward Network with Actual Frequencies
+Simulation 2: Feedforward Network With Actual Frequencies